Arpita-deb/Event-Database-Management/README.md

 ### Objectives:

-The primary objective of this event management database is to provide an efficient, user-friendly system for organizing, tracking, and managing corporate events for a mid to large-sized company.
+The primary objective of this event management database is to provide an efficient, user-friendly system for organizing, tracking, and managing corporate events for a mid-sized event management company.
 This database will centralize the management of event details, attendees, venues, and tasks, ensuring that the company can seamlessly plan and execute events while maintaining clear records and accountability.

 ### Target users: